 For most companies, rolling your own dynamic forms and creating custom workflows can drain hundreds of hours of IT time and other resources cost thousands of dollars to implement.

-This is why frevvo includes a Visual Rule Builder (VRB) to allow business users to create dynamic forms without coding.
-Using the VRB engine, non-technical users can easily define custom rules and logic that control how a form functions while it’s being completed, once it’s been submitted, and when it’s being processed.
+This is why frevvo’s forms automation software includes a Visual Rule Builder (VRB) to allow business users to create dynamic forms without coding.
+Using the VRB engine with our dynamic form builder, non-technical users can easily define custom rules and logic that control how a form functions while it’s being completed, once it’s been submitted, and when it’s being processed.

 All of the custom functionality that would require manual coding and huge investment to build and maintain can be created with just a few clicks.